Is Grammarly Worth It for College Students?

 Although it’s unlikely you would plagiarize without meaning to, it’s possible.
 For example, you could copy and paste a portion of someone else’s text into your paper with the intention of paraphrasing it later.
 But what if you got interrupted and forgot to put it in your own words?
 Oops!

-Grammarly Premium can prevent this unintended plagiarism from online sources by checking your writing against billions of web pages and ProQuest’s academic databases (source).
+Grammarly Pro can help prevent this unintended plagiarism by checking your writing against billions of web pages and ProQuest’s academic databases (source).

 Ah, peace of mind!